Science

 Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6)

 The content of science teaching and learning is set out in the 2014 National Curriculum for primary schools in England.
-Within this, certain topics and areas are repeated across year groups, meaning that children may revisit a particular topic in each year of primary school but with increasing difficulty and with a different focus each time.
+Within this, certain topics and areas are revisited and built on across the years groups.

 Year 1